 Founding the human rights charity Amos Trust in 1985, Garth worked for 26 years as its Director, then handing that role on to Chris Rose; Garth maintains a role with Amos as Founder.

 Garth passionately believes that it is always time for people of all faiths to speak up and call for justice, reaffirming the dignity, rights and value of each human being made ‘in the image of God’.
-As part of this passion Garth has written nine books, including his book on the theology of justice, “Occupied Territories – the revolution of love from Bethlehem to the ends of the earth” published in September 2014, of which Garth says, “This theology of action shows the way to a revolution of love and justice, a revolution that is relevant all around the world – a revolution of non-violence, of valuing all people as equal; it’s a call to do justice and to show the values of hope and humanity in whatever situation we find ourselves.”
+As part of this passion Garth has written ten books, including his book on the theology of justice, “Occupied Territories – the revolution of love from Bethlehem to the ends of the earth” published in September 2014, of which Garth says, “This theology of action shows the way to a revolution of love and justice, a revolution that is relevant all around the world – a revolution of non-violence, of valuing all people as equal; it’s a call to do justice and to show the values of hope and humanity in whatever situation we find ourselves.”

-In another recent book, “Bethlehem Speaks: Voices from the Little Town Cry Out” (SPCK 2008), sixteen Christian witnesses articulate the degree of desperation felt by the people of Bethlehem as they call on the world to wake up to what is happening to their little town.
+In another book, “Bethlehem Speaks: Voices from the Little Town Cry Out” (SPCK 2008), sixteen Christian witnesses articulate the degree of desperation felt by the people of Bethlehem as they call on the world to wake up to what is happening to their little town.
 Garth has also written two books of prayers based around Amos Trust’s international partners, illustrated with thought provoking photography by Wilf Whitty. (“Making Holy Dreams Come True”, SPCK 2006 and “Holy Dreams to Feed the Soul”, SPCK 2007) In another collaboration, “The Road Home” (SPCK), Garth has written songs inspired by the artwork of Daniel Bonnell, resulting in “… a beautiful blend of art and music … ideal for creative meditation.”
 (New Christian Music)

 First and foremost a “troubadour”, Garth has performed in such diverse venues as Nashville’s Grand Ole Opry in Tennessee, rural village Gomathimuthupuram in Tamil Nadu, India, and Changi Prison in Singapore.
 He has been joined on his records by a wide variety of artists: Bryn Haworth, B J Cole, Jessy Dixon, Sir Cliff Richard, Martyn Joseph, Randy Stonehill, Ben Okafor, Reem Kelani, Penny Cave, Mark Heard, Paul Field, Paul Pilot, Duke Special, Denise Ogbeide and many more including his own daughter Abi and daughter in law Eils Hewitt.